 The CAQH CORE Connectivity Safe Harbor requires the implementation of the CAQH CORE Connectivity Rule so that application vendors, HIPAA-covered providers, HIPAA-covered health plans or their respective agents can be assured the CAQH CORE Connectivity Rule will be supported by any trading partner.
-All entities must demonstrate the ability to implement connectivity as described in CAQH CORE Connectivity Rule vC3.1.0.
+All entities must demonstrate the ability to implement connectivity as described in the most recent published and CAQH CORE adopted version of the CAQH CORE Connectivity Rule (hereafter referred to as CAQH CORE Connectivity Rule).